 These reviews must be completed by a supervisor who is a CPSC.

-Documentation of these reviews and actions taken to improve the documentation and provision of crisis response services.This doc includinge safety planning, using a “least restrictive” mindset for all evaluations, assessing capacity, use of community resources and must be available upo
+Documentation of these reviews shall include actions taken to improve the documentation and provision of crisis response services.

+Domains to consider during review could include, but are not limited to: how were critical issues and concerns addressed; does narrative support disposition; was alternative transportation considered and if so, was it used; were required notifications completed if TDO was not recommended; was the safety plan fully articulated; was there sufficient care coordination and linkage to indicated alternatives; and if alternatives not indicated, what services were considered and why were they not appropriate and documentation shouldbe included.

 Requirements for CPSC Supervisors

 For the purposes of this document, “supervisor” is defined as a: supervisory level, licensed CPSC, with a minimum of two years’ experience working in crisis services.
-Supervisors have the authority to direct the decision making of clinician-level CPSCs and are directly responsible for the oversight of the delivery of emergency/crisis intervention services, to include quality assurance/review activities.
+Supervisors have the authority to direct the decision making of clinician-level CPSCs and are directly responsible for the oversight of the delivery of emergency/crisis intervention services, to include quality assurance activities.
+Licensed CPSC supervisors are exempt from the requirement to complete a preadmission screening assessment and report annually.

 CPSC supervisors who do not hold a professional license from the Board of Health Professions, but are registered for supervision and meet the minimum of two years’ experience working in crisis services may be utilized with a variance granted by DBHDS.
 Each variance must outline a timeline and path to bring the individual up to meeting the standard for CPSC Supervisors.